ecrucru/anticrux/README.md

 The ELO is shown relatively to an offset equal to 0 by default.
 If the offset is equal to 1500, you add that offset to the displayed ELO to get the estimation.
 However, if we assume that the lowest level is 900 ELO, the offset becomes 1683.
 So depending on the considered offset, the rank of AntiCrux may vary from 1650 to 1850.

-It is also interesting to point out that AntiCrux Level 9 is stronger than AntiCrux Level 15.
-This is due to the implemented tactical rules which don't rely "linearly" on the depth and the time to get a competitive advantage.
+It is also interesting to point out that the ELO rating of AntiCrux is not "proportional" to the chosen level.
+This is due to the implemented tactical rules which don't rely on the depth and the time to get a competitive advantage.

 ## Information